moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 4. Can I implement a module from scratch?

-    Yes you can.
+    Yes, you can.
 Here's an example of a custom made module: [**Agricultural soil module**](https://github.com/moja-global/FLINT.Module.Agricultural_Soil_Model).
-This project involves specifically implementing the agricultural soils model that is used to estimate non-CO2 GHG emissions from agricultural practices.
+This project involves specifically implementing the agricultural soils model used to estimate non-CO2 GHG emissions from agricultural practices.
 You can visit the [module development docs](https://github.com/moja-global/FLINT.Modules.docs/blob/develop/modules.md#developing-modules) to learn how to implement a single, simple module from scratch.

 5. How do modules interact with each other?